 This interdisciplinary laboratory provides unique instrumentation, expertise, and infrastructure to enable the faculty, trainees and staff at the University of Minnesota and other institutions to carry out basic biomedical, translational and clinical research using the capabilities of very high magnetic fields, with a particular focus on neuroimaging.

 Center for Memory Research and Care

 This center encompasses basic, translational and clinical research and care in memory disorders.
-The goals are to create and nurture scientists, physicians and health care workers dedicated to relieve suffering from Alzheimer’s disease, through safe and affordable prevention strategies and comprehensive care and support of patients and their families.
+The goals are to create and nurture scientists, physicians and healthcare workers dedicated to relieving suffering from Alzheimer’s disease, through safe and affordable prevention strategies and comprehensive care and support of patients and their families.